Joh201/Mesobrestaurant/README.md

 ### Booking list age

-* When the user has registered or loged in, the user is directed to the booking list page
+* When the user has registered or loged in, the user is directed to the booking list page.
-* If the user has no previous bookings, the user reads a message 'You have no bookings, Please create a booking' and the user can create a booking by clicking the booking button in the page
+* If the user has no previous bookings, the user reads a message 'You have no bookings, Please create a booking' and the user can create a booking by clicking the booking button in the page.
-* If the user has previous bookings, the user can see a list of bookings on this page
+* If the user has previous bookings, the user can see a list of bookings on this page.
-* In this page the users can see the name, number of guests and date and time of booking their booking
+* In this page the users can see the name, number of guests, and date and time of their booking.
-* The user can update or cancel the bookings by using the update and cancel buttons below each booking
+* The user can update or cancel the bookings by using the update and cancel buttons below each booking.

 ![No booking](/static/readmefiles/createbook.PNG)